A better box for a healthier planet

 Reducing our reliance on non-recyclable packaging has been a behind-the-scenes effort for years.
 And we feel we’re in a position to share our progress.
 While we’re not where we want to be yet, we’re closer than we’ve ever been—and we have a roadmap for reaching our end goal.

-Beginning in May of this 2020, our most popular bike model, Marlin, began its journey to retailers in completely overhauled packaging that reduced the number of non-recyclable pieces from 22 to 12.
+Beginning in May of this year, our most popular bike model began its journey to retailers in completely overhauled packaging that reduced the number of non-recyclable pieces from 22 to 12.

 Marlin packaging before

 Marlin packaging after

 These packaging changes eliminated 50,000 lbs. of plastic waste in a single year.
 By 2021, our bike packaging will be plastic-free aside from two small plastic parts.

 While removing 10 pieces of plastic may seem like a small thing, these small hinges swing some big doors.
 In our production cycle from May to December 2020, we’ll eliminate 50,000 pounds of plastic waste.